jakeown/astroclover/README.md

 7. input_name + '_tpeak1.fits' - predicted peak intensity of component with lowest centroid
 8. input_name + '_tpeak2.fits' - predicted peak intensity of component with highest centroid

 The classification step uses an ensemble of six independently trained ConvNets to make the final class prediction.
 These six predictions can be done in parallel by specifying the number of desired parallel processes.
 For example, to run all six predictions at once, use `predict(f=your_cube_name.fits, nproc=6)`.

+Note that CLOVER has been tested on data sets with pixel scales of 8.8-23 arcseconds, angular resolutions of 31-46 arcseconds, and spectral resolutions of 0.07-0.11 km/s.
+The performance of CLOVER on data sets outside these ranges may be different than those shown in the publication.